lachlanmcdonald/magicavoxel-shaders/README.md

 The slice shaders removes one or more segments from the x, y or z axis.
 All other rows are shuffled to full the available space.
 The first argument `c` is the coordinate of the segment you wish to remove and `count` is the number of rows.
 Note that `count` is optional and defaults to `1`.

-For example, in the first image above, the segments are removed with these two commands:
+For example, in the first image, segments are removed with these commands:

 ```
 xs sx 16 2
 xs sy 20 2
 ```

-In the second image above, the segment is removed with this command.
+In the second image, segments are removed with this command:

 ```
 xs sz 2